Fremantle Football Club: History

 Kiara Bowers and Kara Antonio were the club's first signings, unveiled along with the league's other 14 marquee players on 27 July 2016.
 A further 24 senior players and two rookie players were added to the club's inaugural list in the league's drafting and signing period.

 Former South Fremantle assistant coach, Michelle Cowan was appointed the team's inaugural head coach in July 2016.

 The club's initial bid outlined plans for a game each at Domain Stadium and at Curtin University's Bentley campus as well as up to two remaining matches held at the club training base in the city of Cockburn.
 The club eventually played two home games at Fremantle Oval, one at Domain Stadium and one in Mandurah.
-In 2018, the Dockers hosted the first football game at Perth Stadium but will play the remainder of their home games at Fremantle Oval.
+In 2018, the Dockers hosted the first football game at Perth Stadium but played the remainder of their home games at Fremantle Oval.

 The Dockers struggled in their inaugural season, only winning one of seven games and finishing seventh out of eight teams on the ladder.
 They fared slightly better in 2018, winning three matches, but again finished seventh on the ladder.